-When given the choice between a milkshake or healthy smoothie, what would you choose?
-If personally faced with this dilemma, one of two things would happen.
+When given the choice between a milkshake or healthy smoothie, which would you choose?
+If I were faced with this dilemma, one of two things would happen.
 In the first scenario, I’d pick the smoothie without hesitation, convincing myself: Yes, kale does taste great in smoothies!
 In the second scenario, I’d order a double-chocolate milkshake with the works—whipped cream, rainbow sprinkles, and a side of sweet potato fries while I’m at it. #TreatYoself.

 But why choose?
 We’ve found a happy medium.

 With the rich flavors of our favorite milkshakes, a touch of protein, and a whole lot of nutrients, these protein shakes will satisfy your sweet tooth and nourish your body—making the healthy choice the easy one.
 Bottoms up!

 Sadly this shake doesn’t fill the room with a seductive scent of fresh-baked apple pie, but it does have all the same flavors—with caramel to boot.
 Since it's sweetened with stevia, pumpkin spice, applesauce, and butterscotch pudding mix, you won’t even miss the pie’s doughy exterior.
 But hey, if you really miss that smell, treat yourself to a scented candle.

 It's the quintessential portrait of a breakup: sitting on the couch, spoon in hand... with a tub of cookie dough.
 Luckily, we found a healthier way to get your cookie fix (no breakup required).
 Made with vanilla protein powder, maple extract, raw oats, and chocolate chips, this smoothie is almost as good as a tube of Toll House.